 It’s important to remember that most families have never been totally “functional.”
 Each one has had its share of secrets, disagreements, struggles and bad behavior.
 Regardless, abusive environments like Nancy’s should never be considered normal or irrelevant to caregiving decisions.

 Options for Handling a Toxic Elderly Parent's Care

 If you find yourself struggling with caregiving decisions for a family member with whom you have a complicated relationship, let me assure you that you’re not alone.
 You’re not a bad child or an uncaring person for vacillating on this issue.
 Over the years, I’ve received a lot of questions from people with difficult parents and pasts.
 These are the suggestions I often give to those who seek advice on caring for a dysfunctional family member:

-Of course, every person has the right to set their own boundaries.
-This may mean there is a limit to your involvement with a toxic parent’s care, or it could mean that you go no contact with them.
+Every person has the right to set their own boundaries.
+This may mean there is a limit to your involvement in their care, or it could mean that you go no contact with elderly parents.
 The choice is yours to make, and it’s important to understand that you always have options.
-The choices may not be easy to accept, reasonably priced or simple to execute but they’re out there.
+They may not be easy to accept, reasonably priced, or simple to execute, but they’re out there.
 Furthermore, if you make a decision and something just isn’t right, you can always change your mind.